lucastavarex/emd-desafio-frontend/emd-desafio-frontend/README.md

 # Interactive Scrollytelling
-This is a interactive scrollytelling React app about the Crist the Reedemer.
+This is a interactive scrollytelling React app about Christ the Reedemer.

 ## Getting Started